signalogic/SigSRF_SDK/README.md

 The measurement was taken on an HP DL380 server with 16 (sixteen) E5-2660 v0 cores, 8 physical cores per CPU, and 2 (two) CPUs) each with 16 GB of RAM.
 Key aspects of the above screen cap include:

-  - the measurement is with RTP packet decoding full packet processing features enabled, media stream merging, and real-time pcap and wav file generation.
+  - the measurement is with RTP packet media decoding, all packet processing features enabled, media stream merging, and real-time pcap and wav file generation.
 ASR (automatic speech recognition) is not included, as it has a substantial impact on capacity (see [ASR Notes](#user-content-asrnotes) below)

   - a 5:3 ratio of media + packet worker threads to application threads.
 Application threads are responsible for UDP port monitoring and I/O, pcap and wav file I/O, session management, and calling DSPushPackets() and DSPullPackets() APIs to push and pull packets from pktlib (media + packet threads)